From September 2014, schools within England have had a duty to promote British Values. The Department for Education (DfE) define them as:

 - through Religious Education, SMSC and other lessons where we might develop awareness and appreciation of other cultures (eg. in English through fiction and in Art by considering culture from other parts of the world)

 Something which is clearly not part of any British or European value is extremism.
 It is important to remember that whilst the threat from so-called Islamic State has been a focus in the Counter Terrorism and Security Act, the Prevent Duty is clear that extremism of all kinds should be tackled too.
 In England, far right groups such as Britain First and the English Defence League need to be tackled as well.
-Extremism is not a new topic in education, but schools have a relatively new statutory duty to pay “due regard to the need to prevent people from being drawn into terrorism”.
+Extremism is not a new topic in education, but schools have a statutory duty to pay “due regard to the need to prevent people from being drawn into terrorism”.
 The designated safeguarding lead in school is up to date with this Prevent training.

 The government has published Prevent duty guidance which you can read on the following website: https://www.gov.uk/government/publications/prevent-duty-guidance